Here is the first question you should ask about any proposal made by any person in the federal government.

 If it’s not – based on the original meaning of the Constitution as ratified – it shouldn’t be done.

 We seem to be drifting further and further away from this standard.
 The left abandoned it decades ago – if it ever embraced it at all.
 I’ve also seen countless Republicans and conservatives turn their backs on constitutional fidelity as well because the limits on federal power stand in the way of enacting policies they like.
-Or simply because they want to defend “their guy” in the White House.
+Or simply because they prefer to defend “their guy” when their party is power in Washington D.C.

 I am going to put this as bluntly as I can.
 These people are wrecking the constitutional system just as surely as the “libtards” they hate.